/ astro-integrations / How to Integrate Cloudflare R2 with Astro: Complete Guide

 1. Go to your R2 bucket in the Cloudflare dashboard

-3. Enable the r2.dev subdomain or connect a custom domain
+3. Either enable the Public Development URL (the managed r2.dev subdomain) for quick testing, or connect a custom domain for production

 Uploading Files